-One change from prior year.
-Pipeline Safety Program Plan (Rev 9 3/24/2022) Section 4 - Inspection Planning.
+Recent change: Plan (Rev 9 3/24/2022) Section 4 - Inspection Planning.
 Inspection Priorities - Section 4.2 identifies riskier and problematic aspects for each operator for determining inspection priorities.
 Time Intervals for Inspections under Section 4.2.
-The program's Priority List accounts for large operators with multiple units to insure an adequate rotation is performed.
+The program's Priority List accounts for large operators with multiple units to ensure an adequate rotation is performed.
 Unit breakdown for Spire East & West broken down by Inspection Checklist Parts 1 thru 4.
 New this year.
-MO PSC intends to use the Date-to-Date planning approach in CY2022 with a Calendar Year Planning with Grace Period Approach for extreme circumstances (Detailed under Section 4.2 Footnote 4)with potential scenarios.
+MO PSC intends to use the Date-to-Date planning approach in CY2022 with a Calendar Year Planning with Grace Period Approach for extreme circumstances (Detailed under Section 4.2 Footnote 4) with potential scenarios.

-(Compliance Procedures) Does the state have written procedures to identify steps to be 3 taken from the discovery to resolution of a probable violation?
-Chapter 5.1

-- Yes = 3 No = 0 Needs Improvement = 1-2 - Procedures to notify an operator (company officer) when a noncompliance is identified - Procedures to routinely review progress of compliance actions to prevent b. delays or breakdowns - Procedures regarding closing outstanding probable violations
+- 3 (Compliance Procedures) Does the state have written procedures to identify steps to be taken from the discovery to resolution of a probable violation?
+Chapter 5.1 Yes = 3 No = 0 Needs Improvement = 1-2 - a.
+Procedures to notify an operator (company officer) when a noncompliance is identified - b.
+Procedures to routinely review progress of compliance actions to prevent delays or breakdowns c.
+Procedures regarding closing outstanding probable violations